For most of us, money means stress, and privilege further reminds us of how partial life is…

 Those who do not have these things in their lives cannot call themselves rich.
 Or as Onassis said: a rich person is often just a poor person with a lot of money.

-- Real security is not to be found in the money.
+- Real security is never found in money.

 Money cannot give us real security, no real self-confidence and real peace.